 The commencement ceremony is different from the actual graduation process.
 Commencement refers to the ceremony, which is an opportunity for students to share the excitement and importance of their academic accomplishments with peers, family, and friends.
 Graduation is the process of paying a fee to get your actual degree and finish your requirements.
 Participation in the commencement ceremony is not a guarantee or an indication of degree completion.
 To officially graduate from WSU, students must satisfy all university, college, and departmental requirements for the specific degree.
 Your degree becomes official when it is posted to your transcript, not by your participation in commencement exercises.

-Students who will need accommodations during commencement need to contact the Disability Services Coordinator at 509.372.7352 no later than April 14, to make prior arrangements.
+Students who will need accommodations during commencement need to contact the Access and Student Support Services Coordinator at 509.372.7352 no later than April 13, to make prior arrangements.

 Seating is available based on a first-come first-serve basis.
 Guests will enter the Toyota Center through the main entrance doors.
 Doors will open at noon for the public.
 Guests should go directly to the commencement seating area and be in their seats 45 minutes before the ceremony starts.
 The commencement ceremony begins promptly at 1:00 p.m.
 Seating for guests is in sections P through Z on the main concourse.
 Commencement assistants will direct guests to the various seating areas.